UNIFE’s 2018 World Rail Market Study Results showcased at InnoTrans

 Andreas Schwilling, Roland Berger Partner, said: “Megatrends such as urbanisation, sustainability and digitalisation are positive factors for the development of the Rail Supply Industry.
 That’s because rail remains the greenest and safest mode of transport.
 For urban transport planners it offers by far the best way of ramping up capacity relatively quickly.”

 Market accessibility remains a challenge

 Companies in the industry are concerned with rising barriers to accessibility in various markets.

 “Since the last study, there has been no change in the average market accessibility rate, which remains at 63 per cent.
 However, China, South Korea and Japan are countries where European suppliers often have to overcome major hurdles to get in”, explained Philippe Citroën, UNIFE Director General.
 Whereas the European market is open to international suppliers, European rail supply companies find that they rarely get a comparable access on major non-European markets.
 “Further political efforts are needed to achieve progress on levelling the playing field,” said Philippe.

 To download the World Rail Market Study Executive Summary please click here.

-Big Data, Communications Based Train Control (CBTC), Digitalisation, ETCS, European Rail Traffic Management System (ERTMS), Infrastructure & Development, Investment & Funding, Rail Development, Regulation & Legislation
+Big Data, Communications Based Train Control (CBTC), Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), Funding & Finance, Infrastructure Developments, InnoTrans, Regulation & Legislation